Ozoniuss/SectorLabsCodingChallenge/README.md

 ## Notes:

-I initially created a django project to try and implement some extra backend functionalities.
+I initially created a Django project to try and implement some extra backend functionalities.
 Unfortunately, I wasn't able to connect to the gist API in a timely manner, so I gave up on the idea and resumed with a React project.